-Seair Pacific currently maintains a modest fleet of seven Cessna 208 Caravan's and three Pilatus Britten-Norman Islanders with the ability to configure the aircraft to carry freight when required.
+Seair Pacific currently maintains a modest fleet of two de Havilland DHC-6-100 Twin Otters, seven Cessna 208 / 208B Caravans, one Cessna 210 Centurion and one Pilatus Britten-Norman BN2B-26 Islander with the ability to configure the aircraft to carry freight when required.

 A typical flight will depart during the morning with the aircraft remaining parked on Lady Elliot Island for the better part of the day before returning late afternoon.
-During the day, the pilots time is that of thier own and free to enjoy what the island has to offer (snorkelling, etc) for as long as they are fit-for-duty when it comes time to fly the plane back to the mainland.
+During the day, the pilots time is thier own and free to enjoy what the island has to offer (snorkelling, etc) for as long as they are fit-for-duty when it comes time to fly the plane back to the mainland.

 With exception to regular flights from the Fraser Coast to Lady Elliot Island, Seair Pacific also provides Fly-in / Fly-out (FIFO) operations from Maryborough near Hervey Bay to the small Central Queensland community of Middlemount.
 This is reportedly on behalf of an electrical company contracted by a local mine.

 Another FIFO operation conducted by Seair Pacific is a contract to provide an almost daily Gold Coast / Brisbane / Sunshine Coast service to Theodore near Biloela on behalf of Evolution Mining for it's workforce at Cracow Mine.